- While it is possible to handle a car accident case yourself, even victims of minor accidents may benefit from working with an attorney.

 If you do have health insurance, we recommend using your coverage and letting us help you negotiate any reimbursement claims by your insurer.

 We can help you avoid mistakes and keep your claim on track.
 We understand that it can be difficult to make and keep all of your medical appointments.
 And, when you are not getting better as fast as you want, there is a temptation to stop treating and “trust” that the at-fault driver’s insurance company will understand.
 They won’t.
 When it is difficult to get and keep your medical care going, you probably have more options than you know.
+This assistance can also affect how long it takes to settle.

 This is where our decades of experience come in.
 We are your counselors and advisors and can share the pros and cons of how your medical care can affect the amount of compensation you might receive in the end.
 Stopping treatment early or over-treating can have detrimental effects on your case.